September 30, 2022

 - Tolerance for brands that lack empathy

-From the shoes they wear, the coffee they drink, to even the homes they decide to purchase, customers have more buying options than ever before.
+From the shoes they wear to the coffee they drink to even the homes they decide to purchase, customers have more buying options than ever.
 Very few markets are exempt from this.

-With so many choices, their decision-making is rarely as straightforward as being exposed to the right product at the right time.
+With so many choices, their decision-making is rarely as straightforward as exposure to the right product at the right time.

-Rather, customers can now make purchases driven by equal parts logic and emotion, while leveraging brands not just for utility, but for a chance to express themselves and establish or solidify their self-identity.
+Instead, customers can now make purchases driven by equal parts logic and emotion while leveraging brands for utility and a chance to express themselves and establish or solidify their self-identity.
 That is emotional branding.